 Frequently, such cases are reported in the news.
 For instance, consider the scenario of a business traveler being abducted in a foreign land or a tourist losing their bag with essential documents like passport, wallet, credit cards, airline tickets, etc.

 Higher Floors are Safer

-Upper floors are safer from crime but worse for fire rescue.
-Emergency rescue is best below the fifth floor.
-I compromise by picking a modern fire-safe hotel and always request a room on an upper floor to reduce crime exposure.
-Ground floor rooms are more vulnerable to crime problems because of access and ease of escape.
-In a high-rise building, rooms above the fifth floor are usually safer from crime than those below because of lesser accessibility and ease of escape.
-Also, rooms not adjacent to fire stairs are safer from room invaders because they use them for escape.
+Although upper floors provide greater safety from crime, they pose a greater challenge for fire rescue.
+For emergency situations, it is advisable to choose a room below the fifth floor.
+To reduce the risk of crime exposure, I opt for a modern fire-safe hotel and always request a room on an upper floor.
+Ground floor rooms are more susceptible to crime due to their accessibility and ease of escape.
+Generally, in high-rise buildings, rooms above the fifth floor are less accessible and easier to escape from, making them safer from crime than those below.
+Furthermore, rooms that are not adjacent to fire stairs offer greater protection against intruders who use them as an escape route.
 Criminals do not want to be trapped on an upper floor inside a high-rise hotel.
 By design, high-rise buildings usually have fewer ground-level access points and are easier for the hotel staff to monitor who passes through the lobby after hours.

 Door Security Hardware

 For optimal safety, it is recommended that hotel or motel rooms have a sturdy door made of solid-core wood or metal.
 The door should be equipped with a self-closing and self-locking mechanism, as well as a deadbolt lock with a throw bolt of at least one inch.
 If there are any indications of wear or pry marks around the lock area, it is advisable to either switch rooms or find another hotel altogether.
 Additionally, the knob-lock should be of the hotel-style variety, allowing guests to push a button on the inside knob to block out all keys.